 How Does Stuypend Work with Dwolla?

-Dwolla is the ACH technology provider for Stuypend.
-Dwolla's systems and partnerships with financial institutions allow Stuypend users to create transfers and send payments to merchants over the ACH network.
+Dwolla is a payments platform that securely connects to bank or credit union accounts to enable the transfer of money for any individual or organization in the U.S. and is the ACH technology provider for Stuypend.
+Dwolla's platform and partnerships with financial institutions allow Stuypend users to create transfers and send payments to merchants over the ACH network.

 To access the ACH network, Dwolla requires certain information be obtained from users.
 The information you provide during registration is sent to Dwolla to verify and create your account.

 Dwolla is used by many financial apps and businesses, and is the backbone of multiple large e-commerce platforms.
-They have a track record of service, security, and reliability and that is why Stuypend relies on Dwolla.
+Dwolla maintains compliance with the SOC 2 framework.
+This framework provides an independent, third-party assurance that they are taking the appropriate steps to protect your data.
+Dwolla has a track record of service, security, and reliability and that is why Stuypend relies on Dwolla.

 What is the ACH Network?